Preparations for the 2025 Hurricane Season

 A Look Back at 2024’s Hurricane Season

-The 2024 Atlantic hurricane season was a record-breaker, leaving a trail of destruction across the U.S. It saw 18 named storms, 11 hurricanes, and 5 major hurricanes, making it one of the most active and costly seasons ever.
-Hurricanes Beryl, Helene, and Milton were the heavy hitters, with Helene alone causing catastrophic flooding in North Carolina and Georgia, and Milton tearing through Florida.
-According to AccuWeather, the season’s total damage and economic loss in the U.S. reached a staggering $500 billion, factoring in everything from property damage to job losses, crop failures, and long-term recovery costs.
-This massive price tag, coupled with over 300 deaths, underscores the urgency of preparing for 2025.
+The 2024 Atlantic hurricane season set records, leaving a path of destruction across the U.S. It included 18 named storms, 11 hurricanes, and 5 major hurricanes, marking it as one of the most active and costly seasons ever.
+Hurricanes Beryl, Helene, and Milton were the heavy hitters.
+Helene alone caused catastrophic flooding in North Carolina and Georgia, while Milton wreaked havoc in Florida.

 A Busier-Than-Usual Season Ahead